geerdink/FortuneTellerApi/README.md

 Simple REST API in Play
 -----------------------

-Simple REST API for predicting the future.
+Simple REST API for predicting the happiness (health + wealth) of a person.
+Dataset used is NHIS 2012 Family Survey.

 Technology:
 - Play framework